EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. "The best part of the film was Vasan Sir.
 Just connecting with him and the brilliant people on the sets was so much learning for me.
 I am really fortunate and lucky to have such a passionate team working on my dream project which was my debut film.

-The most exciting thing about Surya which impacted me and my life were the three months before the film where I went into an isolation.
+The most exciting thing about Surya which impacted me and my life were the three months before the film where I went into isolation.
 During that period, I went through a lot of introspection where I could touch upon what my insecurities are and what my purpose for films are.

 I realized what I am, what I need to do and what I am not.
 I think that was very important and I have come out as a much stronger and level-headed person that what I was."